broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

    - **NOTE** Be sure to set the input `drop_state` to ZERO (this will have the effect of dropping GQ0 reference blocks) and set `use_compressed_references` to true (this will further compress the reference data).
    - `GvsBulkIngestGenomes` performs the functions of both `GvsAssignIds` and `GvsImportGenomes` with a much more scalable design.
 Detailed bulk ingest documentation can be found [here](../gvs-bulk-ingest-details.md).
    - Note: In case of mistakenly ingesting a large number of bad samples, instructions for removing them can be found in [this Jira ticket](https://broadworkbench.atlassian.net/browse/VS-1206)
-1. `GvsAssignIds` workflow
-   - For use with **control** samples only!
-   - To optimize the GVS internal queries, each sample must have a unique and consecutive integer ID assigned.
-Running the `GvsAssignIds` will create a unique GVS ID for each sample (`sample_id`) and update the BQ `sample_info` table (creating it if it doesn't exist).
-This workflow takes care of creating the BQ `vet_*`, `ref_ranges_*` and `cost_observability` tables needed for the sample IDs generated.
-   - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
-   - You will want to set the `external_sample_names` input based on the GCS path of a text file that lists all the sample names (external sample IDs).
-   - If new controls are being added, they need to be done in a separate run, with the `samples_are_controls` input set to "true" (the referenced Data columns may also be different, e.g. "this.control_samples.control_sample_id" instead of "this.samples.research_id").
-   - **NOTE** Set `use_compressed_references` to true.
-   - **NOTE** If headers were added to the **non-control** samples, make sure to set `process_vcf_headers` to true to include sample header information for the control samples as well.
-1. `GvsImportGenomes` workflow
-   - For use with **control** samples only!
-   - This will import the re-blocked gVCF files into GVS.
-The workflow will check whether data for that sample has already been loaded into GVS.
-It is designed to be re-run (with the same inputs) if there is a failure during one of the workflow tasks (e.g. BigQuery write API interrupts).
-   - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
-   - You will need to set the `external_sample_names` input to be the GCS path of a text file that lists all the sample names (external sample IDs).
-   - You will need to set the `input_vcfs` input to be the GCS path of a text file that lists all the re-blocked gVCFs (in the same order as the file used in `external_sample_names`).
-You can generate the text file by exporting the full paths to the VCFs from the samples table in Terra and formatting appropriately.
-   - You will need to set the `input_vcf_indexes` input to be the GCS path of a text file that lists all the index files of the re-blocked gVCFs (in the same order as the file used in `external_sample_names`).
-You can generate this text file by exporting the full paths to the VCF index files from the samples table in Terra and formatting appropriately.
-   - **NOTE** Be sure to set the input `drop_state` to ZERO.
-This will have the effect of dropping GQ0 reference blocks.
-   - **NOTE** Set `use_compressed_references` to true.
-   - **NOTE** It appears that there is a rawls limit on the size of the input (list of gvcf files and indexes) per workflow run.
-25K samples in a list worked for the Intermediate call set, 50K did not.
 1. `GvsWithdrawSamples` workflow
    - Run if there are any samples to withdraw from the last callset.
    - When you run the `GvsWithdrawSamples` workflow, you should inspect the output of the workflow.